 We previously covered how to build realistic hills and mountains for your layout.
-And while that allows for elements like tunnels, it also creates space for you to raise the height of your tracks, allowing for bridges spanning roads, valleys, rivers, and even the same railroad!
+And while that allows for elements like tunnels, it also creates space for you to raise the height of your train tracks, allowing for model bridges spanning roads, valleys, rivers, and even the same railroad!

 Viaducts & Deck Arch Bridges